gsajko/fuel_prices_qld/README.md

 ## next
 - [x] ingest data from CSV to GCS in parquet format
+    - [ ] upload directly from pandas to GCS
     - [ ] join into one file before uploading? partition it by some value? use DuckDB?
         - compare speeds
         - parquet optimization: avoid many small files